stephenalandavis/stephenstipsytalks-com/ops/notes/static-site-deployment-instructions.md

 As of `2021-12-15`, this site is available at [stephenstipsytalks.com](stephenstipsytalks.com).

-_Note: currently, this is just a static HTML page.
-However, at some point this will be a full-blown web app._
+**Note!** Currently, this is just a static HTML page.
+However, pretty soon here, it will be a full-blown web app.

 ## Steps